fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 15:  Postmodern discursive history
 ### 25: Professed Purposes
 - _What is History For?_, 31--58.

+{% include alert.html class='danger' title='Revisions Due' text="
+  You need to post to your repository the latest version of your essay.
+I will be commenting on these drafts, and the quality of these drafts will contribute to your participation grade for the course.
+Don't miss the opportunity to submit quality drafts for the most useful feedback going into the final weeks of the semester.
+"%}

 ### 27: Hidden Agendas